ecsumed/k8-ci-cd-using-helm/README.md

 # K8 ci/cd
-A simple k8 full-automated deployment using helm and github actions
+A simple full-automated ci/cd deployment to k8 using helm and github actions

 ## Stack
 * Kubernetes